Breast cancer risk assessment

 Digital breast tomosynthesis is similar in appearance to traditional digital mammography.
 However, its camera takes multiple X-ray images -- or photographic slices -- which are compiled to create a 3-D image of the breast.
 It is primarily used for screening mammograms.
 Studies show it is up to 40 percent more effective at detecting breast cancer than traditional digital mammography, and results in up to 30 percent fewer call backs for additional tests.

 Sound waves are used to image the breast without radiation exposure.
 Breast ultrasound may be recommended for women with dense breasts, or to determine the difference between lumps that are fluid-filled or solid masses.

-Magnetic resonance imaging is not recommended as a routine screening test but may be appropriate for some women with an increased risk of breast cancer.
+Magnetic resonance imaging is not recommended as a routine screening test but may be appropriate for most women with an increased risk of breast cancer.
 Breast MRI takes images of the breast from many angles, which allows radiologists to look more closely for cancer in soft tissue that cannot be seen using mammography and does not use radiation.